Once X-Pack is installed, start securing Elasticsearch by configuring the built-in user passwords.

 The certificate and key files referenced here are the same ones used on the Elasticsearch server.
 Copy them to the Liferay DXP server and update their paths in the configuration accordingly.

-Enable authentication by setting
+Enable authentication by setting authentication to

-true and providing the
+required and providing the

 certificate verification mode and certificate format, and provide the path to